Axel Gueguin

-Professional career
+Club career

-Gueguin is a youth international for Montpellier since 2011, and was promoted to their reserves for the 2021-22 season.
-He was promoted to their senior team in advance of the 2022-23 season in the Ligue 1.
+Gueguin is a youth international for Montpellier since 2011, and was promoted to their reserves for the 2021–22 season.
+He was promoted to their senior team in advance of the 2022–23 season in the Ligue 1.
 He made his senior and Ligue 1 as a late substitute with Montpellierin a 4–2 loss to Toulouse FC on 2 October 2022.

 International career

 Gueguin is a youth international for France, having played for the France U17s in their tournament-winning campaign at the 2022 UEFA European Under-17 Championship.